 |SAN, 20% Glass Fiber-reinforced||1.2||1.4|

 |XLPE – Crosslinked Polyethylene||0.915||1.4|

-Disclaimer – All the values mentioned in the table are well researched and comes from reliable sources but are shared for knowledge purposes.
-To get an accurate value for the material you want to work with, you should prefer consulting your material supplier.
+Disclaimer – All the values mentioned in the table are well-researched and come from reliable sources but are shared for knowledge purposes.
+You should prefer consulting your supplier to get an accurate value for the material you want to work with.

 What is the Bulk Density of Plastic Materials?

 Bulk plastic density is the weight of material based on a given volume.
 Bulk density is expressed in three different ways: